sydneysimmons/Self-Attention-Attribution/README.md

 # Self-Attention Attribution: Interpreting Information Interactions Inside Transformer

 ## Overview:
+**Reminder:** What is multi-head self-attention?
+Mechanism within the transformer architecture that learns token dependencies and encodes contextual information from the input

+**Problem:** Transformer architecture is like a "black box" when it comes to how multi-head self attention is actually working within the model.
+Prior work on self-attention fails to describe how the model inputs are interacting with attention to derive an output prediction.

+**Author's solution:** A self-attention attribution method (ATTATTR) that explains the information interactions inside of a transformer.
+The method can be utilized for 3 primary uses:
+1. Head Pruning
+2. Attribution Tree Analysis
+3. Construct adverserial triggers

+## Attention Versus Attribution Scores

-Attention score refers to the strength of a token's relationship to all other tokens, including itself.
+**Attention score** refers to the strength of a token's relationship to all other tokens, including itself.
 Attention scores are calculated for each token in each attention head.

+**Attribution score (Author's Method)** is taking attention score relations between two tokens but attributing the relationships to the model output.
+The attribution score assign higher scores if the interaction contributes more to the final prediction.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/89158606/198739910-bb8cece6-1c44-4c0b-931c-8b6985a08524.png" width="300" />
   <img src="https://user-images.githubusercontent.com/89158606/198739937-83af4b54-b7be-4bba-bdb3-5a769ec4bafe.png" width="300" />
 </p>

-## Question 1:
+### Question 1: Just by looking at the attention versus attribution score diagrams, what do you think are some positive and negatives to both score approaches?

-Head Pruning:
+## Head Pruning:

+Knowing the attribution scores (from ATTATTR method) for each head in the multi-head attention mechanism, some heads can then be pruned if they are not important to the model output.
+This will allow for better model computation with the same accuracy.

 <img width="632" alt="Screen Shot 2022-10-28 at 2 45 32 PM" src="https://user-images.githubusercontent.com/89158606/198719755-2c394309-02d2-41dc-8db6-d1e6a8a3e460.png">

+## Attribution Tree Analysis:

+Please see attached powerpoint.

+### Question 2: What do you think would change in the attribution tree analysis for a different model (not BERT) or a different task (not sentiment analysis)?
+Do you find this type of tree helpful to visualize?

-## Question 2:
+## Adverserial Triggers

 ## Critical Analysis